ivankahl/sage-crm-dot-net-templates/README.md

 ## Disclaimer

-_Sage_ and _Sage CRM_ are trademarks of [Sage](http://www.sage.com/company) and are property of their owners.
+_Sage_ and _Sage CRM_, along with their respective logos, are trademarks of [Sage](http://www.sage.com/company) and are property of their owners.
 This project is in no way affiliated with or endorsed by [Sage](http://www.sage.com/company).
 This is purely my own project designed to make developing for _Sage CRM_ easier.